wildlifetrusts/nextdoornature/content/stories/en/alderman-kneeshaw-park-hull-a-community-making-a-local-park-a-better-place-to-be.md

 pullQuote: Working in partnership with the community, we listen to their voices and ideas and strive to turn ideas into reality, to create a place where everyone feels safe, families can grow, and memories are made.
-customCall: Have you come together with others to improve a local park?
+customCall: Have you come together with others to improve a local park
 ---
 T﻿he Friends of Alderman Kneeshaw Park are a group of volunteers.
 Here, they tell us a bit about what they're doing: